RahmanKhorramfar91/DASETH/README.md

 # Dataset for the sustainable energy transition under heating electrification (DASETH)

 ***Dataset for the sustainable energy transition under heating electrification (DASETH) provides a comprehensive data repository  that enables the modeling of power-gas system futures under deep heating electrification.
-The dataset considers 6, 17 and 67 subregions in New England and contains:***
+The dataset considers 17 subregions in New England and contains:***

 1. Hourly projection of power demand and natural demand for the year 2050 under 20 different weather years and 5 different heating electrification levels (100 projections), as shown in Fig. 1
 2. Hourly projection of availability factors for solar, wind, and offshore wind generators for the year 2050 under 20 different weather years and 5 different heating electrification levels (100 projections)